ObjectDB Database Search

 CRUD Database Operations with JPA

-Given an EntityManager , em , that represents a JPA connection to the object database , we can use it to store, retrieve, update and delete database objects .
-Storing New Entity Objects The following code fragment stores 1,000 Point objects in the database : em. getTransaction (). begin
+Given an EntityManager instance, em , which manages the persistence context for the database , you can use it to store, retrieve, update, and delete objects .
+Storing new entities The following code fragment stores 1,000 Point objects in the database : em. getTransaction (). begin (); for (int i = 0

 Can I use ObjectDB to access a relational database?